 Redbank is a smaller residential area in Queensland within the Ipswich local government area (postcode 4301).
 It is home to about 2,931 residents, with a predominantly early-career demographic and a median age of 30.
 Households earn a median income of $69K per year, with an average household size of 2.7 people.
 Recent annual estimates show population movement into the broader catchment, with population growth running at +3.5% year-on-year at the LGA level.
-QLD employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-QLD also had 32 Commonwealth-backed major projects under construction, 12 underway, and 50 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+QLD employment has moved +1.5% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+QLD also had 35 Commonwealth-backed major projects under construction, 16 underway, and 30 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are labourers, machinery operators & drivers, community & personal service.
 Employment in the area leans toward healthcare and manufacturing.
 The top ancestries reported are English, Australian, Samoan.

 Median house prices in Redbank sit at $800,000, little changed on a year ago.
 The current median weekly rent is $550.
 This gives a gross rental yield of approximately 3.6%.
 The median monthly mortgage repayment is $1,500.

 On the investment side, Gross rental yield sits at around 3.6% (moderate yield).
-Property prices are near the state median ($800K/$1.1M).
+Property prices sit below the state median ($800K/$1.1M), which can point to relative value.
 The price-to-income ratio of 11.7x is considered stretched.
 House prices have moved +0.0% year-on-year.
 Population growth of +3.5% year-on-year points to strong growth demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.